Men Rights India

 sentence imposed upon the appellant is to undergo

-imprisonment for life for the offence of rape
+imprisonment for life for the offence of rape.
+For the offence

 of intimidating the prosecutrix i.e. the offence punishable